delfick/harpoon/README.rst

 Then this will run the container with the docker-cli equivalent of "--env THINGS" and run the command "/bin/bash -c 'echo ${THINGS} > /tmp'".

-This is a thing I've implemented because yaml doesn't seem to like escaped brackets.

 You can also specify environment variables via the --env switch.

-Also, you can specify "harpoon.env", "images.<image>.harpoon.env" or "images.<image>.tasks.<task>.env" as a list of environment variables you want in your image.
+Also, you can specify "env", "images.<image>.env" or "images.<image>.tasks.<task>.env" as a list of environment variables you want in your image.